The Flintstones (2016 comic book)

 The Flintstones is a comic book series based on the 1960-1966 animated sitcom created by Hanna-Barbera.
 The series was published by DC Comics as part of the Hanna-Barbera Beyond comic book initiative.
-The 12-issue limited series was written by Mark Russell and drawn by Steve Pugh, with the first issue published June 6, 2016, and the twelfth and final issue published June 7, 2017.
+The 12-issue limited series was written by Mark Russell and drawn by Steve Pugh, with the first issue published on June 6, 2016, and the twelfth and final issue published on June 7, 2017.